Frequently Asked Questions

 Is there financial aid for this program?
 Are there scholarships or fellowships available?

 Financial aid is available to HDO students.
-For more information on financial aid, please contact the Office of Student Financial Services.
+For more information on financial aid, please contact Texas One Stop.

 Many HDO students also receive financial support from their employers to cover tuition.
 HDO staff is happy to speak with your employer about the many ways in which your pursuit of an HDO Master’s degree will be beneficial to them.